Frequently Asked Questions

 Understanding the Turkish Telecommunications Landscape

-Turkish phone numbers adhere to the ITU-T E.164 standard, a globally recognized format for international telephone numbers.
-This standard ensures consistent formatting and facilitates efficient routing.
-You should familiarize yourself with this standard (described in detail in the ITU-T Recommendation E.164 document available at https://www.itu.int/rec/t-rec-e.164/en) as it forms the foundation of international number formatting.
+Turkish phone numbers adhere to the ITU-T E.164 standard, the globally recognized format for international telephone numbers.
+This standard ensures consistent formatting and enables efficient routing.
+Review the ITU-T Recommendation E.164 document at https://www.itu.int/rec/t-rec-e.164/en – it defines the foundation of international number formatting.

-A typical Turkish phone number consists of the following components:
+A typical Turkish phone number consists of these components:

 Here's a JavaScript object representing this structure: